Glucosamine Dominates Joint Health Market

-In a 90 day 2011 clinical study illustrated in this short video, the boswellia extract in New Advanced Joint Health Complex works in as few as five days—up to 28% faster than claimed by Osto Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.(14)
+A 90-day 2011 manufacturer's clinical study illustrated in this short video, the boswellia extract in Advanced Joint Health Complex works in as few as five days—up to 28% faster than claimed by Osto Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.(14)

 Consumer beware—not all supplements are equal

 When choosing any dietary supplement it is important to remember that the industry is lightly regulated by the Food and Drug Administration (FDA).
-This includes the current Good Manufacturing Practices (cGMP) latest “beefed up” June, 2010 version.
+This includes the current Good Manufacturing Practices (cGMP),which critics have said are too lax.
+Even so, FDA

 Shy away from products backed only by testimonials and not scientific research.
-Look for manufacturers that evaluate their own products through clinical studies, even though the FDA does not require a manufacturer to prove the efficacy of a dietary supplement before sale.
+Look for manufacturers that evaluate their own products through clinical studies, even though the FDA does not require supplement makers to conduct trials to prove the efficacy of dietary supplements before marketing.

 Arthritis Foundation advice when choosing supplements